2710 Monitoring Visits and Contacts

 The primary purpose of each monitoring contact, whether a home visit or a phone call, is to determine the adequacy of the current service plan and actual service delivery.

-• services are delivered according to the service plan and as agreed to by the recipient and the provider agency;
+• services are delivered per the service plan and as agreed to by the recipient and the provider agency;

 • the recipient is satisfied with each of the services being delivered; or